erictt/computer-science-learning/source/_posts/cs6210/lesson-06.md

     2) Client side stub code: Code meant to be dynamically linked into a client’s program to access an object that is implemented in another address space or on another machine
     3) Server side stub code: Code to be linked into an object manager to translate incoming remote object invocations into the run-time environment of the object’s implementation.

-* A **Subcontract can be changed dynamically** while the stub stays fixed.
-This facilitates adding functionalities to existing services using the Subcontract mechanism.
+* **Dynamic loading of subcontracts**: Subcontracts can be discovered and installed at runtime, allowing for seamless addition of functionality to existing services.
+For example, if a singleton server becomes replicated, a new subcontract can be introduced to handle the replicated servers without any changes to the client stub.
 * Marshal/Un-marshal Interface: The Subcontract will marshal/unmarshal arguments when requested by the client.
 The Subcontract will do the appropriate steps to execute the request based on the location of the server (e.g. on the same machine, on the network, on a different processor, etc.).
-* The Subcontract on the client side has an invocation mechanism.
-* On the server side, the Subcontract has (create – revoke – process) mechanisms.

 ### Conclusion